top of page

 How Micro Schools in Los Angeles Keep Costs Affordable

 When you're choosing a school for your child, cost is always an important factor.
 Micro schools want to make sure that their education is affordable for families, so they work hard to keep their costs down.
-This section will explain how they do that.

 Tuition

 • Similar to Catholic schools: Micro schools often charge about the same amount for tuition as Catholic schools in your area.
 This makes it easier for you to compare the costs and benefits of each option and make the choice that is best for your family.
+Micro schools believe that they offer a high-quality education that is comparable to private schools but at a more affordable price.

 Finding Different Ways to Pay for Things